Monday, July 22, 2024

 REFLECTION

-We often think of this word with regard to searching for healing.
-I try to practice reflection every day.
-While looking at myself I try to strive to be the best me I can be.
+We often think of this word as searching for healing.
+I personally practice reflection every day.
+While looking at myself, I strive to be the best I can be.
 I have learned when I journal, I am able to put on paper what I can’t express otherwise.
 At times I save the writing and others are ripped up and tossed.
 The exercise of putting thoughts down in black and white, and discarding brings clarification and relief for me.

 This week my social media feed has had several postings from those in obvious pain.
-I say obvious as the words they use, and the message posted clearly indicates they are hurting.
+Their words indicate clearly that they are hurting.
 One of the best lessons in my twenty-plus years as an addiction counselor, a batterer’s invention specialist, and providing services for victims of domestic violence, there is a common theme “Hurt People; Hurt People”.
-When our own pain becomes too much to face, too overpowering, to deal with, we do and say things we don’t mean.
+When our own pain becomes too much to face, too overpowering to deal with, we do and say things we don’t mean.
 We lash out, we point fingers, we become defensive, and we hurt the very people we love the most.
-Unfortunately, while in our own pain, we no longer have the perspective of reality.
-We shut down, we no longer hear others therefore we can not hear their message of care or reason.
-I have long found when I write, the message is found by the people who need it most, including myself.
+Unfortunately, when experiencing our own pain, we no longer have the perspective of reality.
+We shut down; we no longer hear others, so we can not accept their message of care or reason.
+It's my experience, when I write, the message is found by the people who need it most, including myself.

 As the AA Big Book points out; Acceptance is the answer to “ALL” of my problems today.
 When I am disturbed, it is because I find some person, place, thing, or situation- some fact of my life unacceptable to me, and I can find no serenity until I accept that person, place, thing, or situation as being exactly the way it is supposed to be at this moment.
 Nothing, absolutely nothing, happens in God's world by mistake.
 Until I could accept my alcoholism, I could not stay sober; unless I accept my life completely on life's terms, I cannot be happy.
 I need to concentrate not so much on what needs to be changed in the world as on what needs to be changed in me and in my attitudes.
 Alcohol can be substituted with almost any extreme action.
 We become “addicted” to many things and use them as crutches to navigate life.
 Truth is the only answer.